-There is no such thing as a maintenance-free surface, and all Wet Pour rubber safety surface installations will require some degree of routine maintenance throughout their life.
+There is no such thing as a maintenance-free surface, and all safety surface installations will require some degree of routine maintenance throughout their life.
 The installer should be consulted on their specific maintenance recommendations as neglecting the recommended maintenance regimen may invalidate any warranty and diminish considerably the life span of the surface.